Nathan-Kimutai/Gitsearch/README.md

 # Gitsearch

-GitSearch is an app that searches for peoples usernames and repositories on github It uses HttpService as it service and the github api
+GitSearch is an app that searches for people's usernames and repositories on github It uses HttpService as it service and the github api

 ## Author